life > your

-It is a legal entity through which a number of investors become shareholders and owners of a leisure property.
+It is a legal entity through which a number of investors become owners of a leisure property.

-The costs and usage of the property is shared among the shareholders in relation to the percentage shareholding.
+The costs and usage of the property is shared among the owners in relation to the percentage shareholding.

-The shareholders are the owners of the property, and therefore control all aspects of the property through a private company.
+The owners own the actual property, and therefore control all aspects of the property through a private company.

-Shareholders utilize the property by means of a shareholders’ agreement.
-For example, an 8% share would allow 4 weeks usage per annum
+Owners utilize the property by means of a shareholders’ agreement.
+For example, an 8% ownership would allow 4 weeks usage per annum

-This investment method offers the most favourable and optimal combination of leisure lifestyle, investment, and property ownership, by offering a share in an high-value, appreciating asset at a fraction of the cost – without the burden of management and maintenance.
+This investment method offers the most favourable and optimal combination of leisure lifestyle, investment, and property ownership, by offering ownership in an high-value, appreciating asset at a fraction of the cost – without the burden of management and maintenance.

 Owners own a percentage of the property - an appreciating asset which can be used as collateral, sold or left to others in a will.